-As a self-managed fund, the Company does not have an external investment manager.
+As a self managed fund, the Company does not have an external investment manager.
 The Directors believe that an internalised structure has the following advantages:

-- the annualised ongoing charges percentage6 for the Company, BBGI Management HoldCo, BBGI SCA, BBGI GP, UK HoldCo and Canada HoldCo is expected to be approximately 1.09 per cent. of the Net Asset Value of the Company immediately following the Issue (assuming amongst other things that the target size of the Issue is reached).
+- the annualised ongoing charges percentage5 for the Company, BBGI Management HoldCo, BBGI SCA, BBGI GP and UK HoldCo is expected to be approximately 1.45 per cent. of the Net Asset Value of the Company immediately following the Issue (assuming amongst other things that the target size of the Issue is reached).
 As this calculation is done on a weighted average basis, it takes 12 months to realise the full benefit of a capital raise on the ongoing charges percentage.
-After taking into account the recurring costs associated with compliance with AIFMD and two new employees that the Group expects to take on (but assuming there are no other changes to take into account), the Directors estimate that the ongoing charges percentage will fall to 0.98 per cent. as at 30 June 2014 and 0.80 per cent. by the end of December 2014.
+Assuming there are no other changes to take into account, the ongoing charges percentage would fall to 1.21 per cent. in June 2014.
 As the Company's portfolio grows, unlike the other UK-listed infrastructure funds which are currently externally managed, Shareholders will not incur NAV based management fees on Further Investments.
 The acquisition of Further Investments should only increase the total expenses of the Company to the extent that the Group employs further resource to manage those assets; - no acquisition related fees are payable on Further Investments to any external manager; - no performance fees are payable to any external manager; and - fees payable in respect of representatives of the Group who are appointed to the board of directors of any Project Entity are retained by the Group for the benefit of Shareholders and not by any third party investment manager.